 I began my college education studying architecture which helped me foster an eye for visualizing perspectives.
 I am essentially self-taught beginning with my first instruction over twenty years ago.
 I learned the “old school” methods of developing rolls of film in a dark room with the square negatives from my Hasselblad 501C.
 Most of my early work comes from small driving trips, but, this time staying in hotels.
-Much of my early work was created on film and include architectural shots from Europe as well as throughout the United States.

 Over the last ten years, I have transitioned to the digital world and now work on the post-production of the shots in the field.
 I now spend most of free time shooting fine art landscapes on trips throughout North America, Europe and Asia.

 My fine art photography can be described as minimalist in approach.
 Oftentimes, the vision begins with simple lines or shadow perspectives and normally only one simple subject as the focal point of the shot.
 Sometimes, I will visit a location at different times of the day to capture different moods or alternative shadow lines on the subject.
 Many people will look at what I am shooting on location and wonder about my inspiration.
 I have always been able to see things that others would not normally see in a location or a subject of interest.